Zilliqa/ZIP/zips/zip-11.md

 Zilliqa ecosystem grow and succeed.
 Issuing gZIL alongside staking rewards aims to capture those token holders.

-The issuance curve of gZIL is hard to predict given that it depends on the number of ZILs staked in the contract and the frequency of reward withdrawal by token holders.
-Since rewards earned are not automatically staked in a cumulative manner, token holders will have to manually withdraw their rewards and in doing so they will receive gZILs. **gZILs will only be issued for 1 year.** This is to create scarcity and encourage and incentivize the early birds to get involved in the staking program.
+The issuance curve of gZIL is hard to predict due to its dependence on the number of ZILs staked in the contract and the frequency of reward withdrawal by the token holders.
+Since rewards earned are not automatically staked in a cumulative manner, delegators will be required to manually withdraw their rewards, and in doing so will receive gZILs.
+Note that, **gZILs will be issued only for 1 year**, with the objective to create scarcity and incentivize the early birds to get involved in the staking program.

-gZIL will have no pre-defined exchange rate pegged with ZIL, i.e., gZILs cannot be redeemed for ZILs.
+gZIL will have no pre-defined exchange rate pegged to ZIL, i.e., gZILs cannot be redeemed for ZILs.
 However, since gZILs will be needed to vote in the DAO, we believe that a secondary market for gZIL may open up that will help with the price discovery of gZIL.